William-Laverty/ML-Portfolio/README.md

   * Success metrics to evaluate performance.
 * **Dive Deeper**: Navigate to [`LunarLander_Predictor.ipynb`](https://github.com/cgs-ist/student-grade-predictor-William-Laverty/blob/main/Reinforced%20Learning/LunarLander_Predictor.ipynb).

+## 📖 **A Comprehensive Guide to Machine Learning**

+For both newcomers and seasoned practitioners in the field of machine learning, this guide serves as an invaluable resource.
+Whether you're starting your journey or looking to solidify your understanding of various techniques, delve into this comprehensive guide.

+* **Explore**: Familiarize yourself with core concepts, best practices, and nuanced approaches in machine learning.
+* **Content**: The guide covers topics ranging from the foundational principles of machine learning to the advanced intricacies of specific algorithms.
+* **Deep Dive**: Navigate to [A Guide to Machine Learning](https://github.com/William-Laverty/ML-Portfolio/blob/main/A%20Guide%20to%20Machine%20Learning.md) for a detailed exploration.

 ## 🔨 Set Up & Installation

 Ensure you have the essential packages installed to seamlessly run the projects: